-On June 24, 2008, the Commission authorized a General Lease - Recreational and Protective Structure Use to Craig Lee Elder and Mary Deluca Elder (Item C13, June 24, 2008).
-That lease expired on June 23, 2018.
-The Applicant is now applying for a General Lease - Recreational and Protective Structure Use, for the continued use and maintenance of an existing floating boat dock with covered slip, gangway, strong arm, electrical conduit, and bank protection in the Sacramento River.
+On August 22, 2008, the Commission authorized a General Lease - Recreational and Protective Structure Use to John H. White, Trustee of the JHW Trust, dated May 16, 2000 (Item C16, August 22, 2008).
+That lease expired on May 31, 2018.
+The Applicant is now applying for a General Lease - Recreational and Protective Structure Use, for the continued use and maintenance of an existing floating boat dock, ramp, two deadmen anchor systems, and bank protection in the Sacramento River.

-The proposed lease area contains the same facilities as the prior lease.
-The lease facilities are designed for recreational boating and shoreline protection.
-The floating boat dock and appurtenant facilities have existed at this location for many years.
+The proposed lease area contains the same facilities as in the prior lease.
+The lease facilities are designed for recreational boating purposes and shoreline protection.
 Recreational boating is a water-dependent activity and is generally consistent with the common law Public Trust Doctrine.
 The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust lands (Pub.
 Resources Code, § 6503.5).
-The bank protection will maintain and improve the integrity of the Sacramento River channel, which will help protect the Public Trust resources of the Sacramento River for recreational and navigational use by the public.
+The bank protection will maintain and improve the integrity of the river channel, which will help protect the Public Trust resources of the Sacramento River for recreational and navigational use by the public.